Alwale/Hidden-Depths-CTF/README.md

-# Hidden Depths: An Ocean of Secrets
+# Hidden Depths Drive: An Ocean of Secrets

 ## CTF Challenge Description